kwh44/cloud_storage_manager/README.md

                                             Cloud storage manager
-This project is intended to facilitate synchronising files amongst several cloud storage accounts.
-The  is to be used as terminal application with the menu of all functionality it provides.
+This project is intended to facilitate synchronising files amongst several<br/> cloud storage accounts.
+The program is to be used as terminal application<br/> with the menu of all functionality it provides.

  1. Docs - information about the project
  2. Modules - functional code folder